 The Statements of Accounts are produced every year by the PCC and the Chief Constable.
 The law requires the accounts to comply with national accounting standards.

-Alternatively, copies of the accounts may be inspected during the hours of 10am to 4pm, by appointment.
+The audited accounts can be inspected at the address below, or by either viewing and downloading them from the PCC’s website, below or from Merseyside Police’s web site, www.merseyside.police.uk.
+Alternatively, copies of the accounts may be inspected during the hours of 10am to 4pm, by appointment, at the address below.
 This right is conferred on local government electors by Section 25 of the Act.

 Previous Statement of Accounts

 Please use the link below to find the Statement of Accounts for all previous years: